 But with restaurant-specific tools available, operators can quickly and efficiently spot what is causing the variance between actual and theoretical food costs and make changes to immediately affect the outcome.
 With a tracking and reporting system in place, you can become a data-driven restaurateur, making sharp decisions about food costs based on tangible information.

-If you would like to be able to track your actual vs. theoretical food costs, consider an inventory management solution that’s part of a comprehensive, restaurant-specific accounting and operations platform.
+If you would like to be able to track your actual vs. theoretical food costs, consider inventory management software that’s part of a comprehensive solution that incorporates restaurant accounting software and restaurant operations software into an all-in-one platform.
 With Restaurant365 you can save on food costs by making adjustments in the moment, based on up-to-date information.
 Restaurant365 is a cloud-based restaurant management solution that’s integrated with your Point-of-Sale system, as well as to your food and beverage vendors, payroll vendor and bank.
 For more information, schedule a free demo.

 # # #